| Non-Rationalised NCERT Books Solution | ||||||

 Answer:

-Total number of balls played by the batswoman = 30.
+Total number of balls played = 30.

 The probability that she did not hit a boundary.

-Number of times she did not hit a boundary = Total balls played - Number of boundaries hit
+Number of balls without a boundary = Total balls played - Number of boundaries hit

-Number of times she did not hit a boundary = $30 - 6 = 24$
+Number of balls without a boundary = $30 - 6 = 24$.

-The empirical probability of event E is:
+The probability of event E is given by:

-$P(\text{Did not hit a boundary}) = \frac{\cancel{24}^{4}}{\cancel{30}_{5}} = \frac{4}{5}$
+$P(\text{did not hit a boundary}) = \frac{24}{30} = \frac{4}{5}$

-$P(\text{Did not hit a boundary}) = 0.8$
+$P(\text{did not hit a boundary}) = 0.8$

-The probability that she did not hit a boundary is $\frac{4}{5}$ or 0.8.
+Therefore, the probability that she did not hit a boundary is $\frac{4}{5}$ or 0.8.

 Question 2.
 1500 families with 2 children were selected randomly, and the following data were recorded:

-Number of girls in a family | 2 | 1 | 0 |
+| Number of girls in a family | 2 | 1 | 0 |

-Number of families | 475 | 814 | 211 |
+| Number of families | 475 | 814 | 211 |

 Compute the probability of a family, chosen at random, having